Loss and age-specific therapeutic peer-support groups

 Peer Support Group Structure

 Play Time: KHTH recognizes that children’s primary way of communicating is not talking.
 It is behavior that includes playing and interactions with others.
 After Opening Circle, children and teens can choose what they want to do from various activities.
 Activities include basketball to arts & crafts, dramatic plans, games, and more.
 Sometimes children prefer to go to the “Toy Room” to play.
 We learn a lot about what children are experiencing by watching them play.
-We also have a “Volcano Room” filled with large plush stuffed animals and a six-foot-tall wrestling dummy.
+We also have a “Volcano Room” filled with large plush stuffed animals and a six-foot-tall wrestling doll.

 “We can’t prevent domestic violence, victimization of children, and loss of family members.
 But, we can provide resources that help children cope with those difficult situations.” – Cynthia White, Co-Founder & Executive Director.